 More protective obligations on personal data protection

-While in a way the draft PDPL incorporated existing rules that scattered in various laws and regulations on cybersecurity and data protection, the draft PDPL requires personal data processors adopt a holistic data protection compliance program to protect personal data.
+While in a way the draft PIPL incorporated existing rules that scattered in various laws and regulations on cybersecurity and data protection, the draft PIPL requires personal data processors adopt a holistic data protection compliance program to protect personal data.

-Enhanced legal liability of violation of draft PDPL and privacy litigation
+Enhanced legal liability of violation of draft PIPL and privacy litigation

 Fangda Partners Associate Katharina Zhang also contributed to this legislative update.